ArnavS-22/zavionapp/README.md

-We're working on a way to utilize GUM to help everyday people be more productive.
+We're working on a way to utilize GUM to help everyday people be more productive